-Carolyn Jones was born in Harare, Zimbabwe at the end of the civil war.
+Carolyn Jones was born in Harare, Zimbabwe.
 She studied journalism and english literature in South Africa, and then moved to London in 2001 with (seemingly) every person she knew.
 London in the oughts was more fun than expected.
 She planned to settle in for the long haul, and even picked up a masters in health policy to show she meant business.
 But then an American came along.

 In 2014, Carolyn left the Lone Star State and headed with her family to Princeton, New Jersey.
 When she’s not trying & failing to Americanize her accent, she’s trying to lure birds into her garden with native plants.
-She’s currently working on a comic novel about gardening.
-Because gardening with native plants is extremely hilarious.
+She’s currently working on a comic novel about climate change.